atrn/ici/BUILDING.md

 Supported platforms:

 - MacOS
+- Most Linux-based OSes
 - BSD's
-- Most Linux-based OSes

 Steps:

 - install `dcc` (`go get github.com/atrn/dcc`, see below)
-- type `make` (`gmake` on BSDs)
+- build ici using `make` (`gmake` on BSDs)
+- install using `make install dest=/some/path`

 ## Overview

 There are several ways to build ici.
-The _official_ way (i.e. the method I used to build and install on my machines) uses GNU make to direct things and another tool, `dcc`, to look after building.
+The _official_ way, shown above, is the method I use.
+GNU make is used to direct things and another tool, `dcc`, looks after compilation, linking and library creation.

+### Building with make and dcc

-The _make+dcc_ method supports building ICI in a number of different ways - standalone executable, static library + standalone executable or dynamic library and associated executable (read the Makefile).
+The _make and dcc_ method supports building ICI in a number of different configurations - standalone executable, static library and executable, or dynamic library and executable - and adds make targets to install ici and other tasks.

+This method is described below.

-## cmake
+### Building with cmake

-A `CMakeLists.txt` is supplied with the sources which will build an interpreter executable.
-Cmake support is minimal but can be used to generate files for IDEs and other build tools (ninja works very well).
+A very simple `CMakeLists.txt` is supplied which builds a standalone interpreter executable. `cmake` support is minimal but can be used to generate files for IDEs and other build tools (ninja works well).

-## Example makefiles
+Run `cmake` to generate build files, e.g.,

+    $ cmake -Bbuild -H.

+This will create a `build` directory with the `cmake` generated build files. `ccmake` can be used to adjust build settings.
+For more details see the cmake documentation.

+### Makefiles

-A number of more conventional makefiles are located in the `etc` directory.
-These can be used as is or as a starting point.
+Some conventional makefiles are located in the `etc` directory.
+These can be used as is or act as a starting point for creating better makefiles tailored to your environment.

+### Building by hand

+A standalone executable build is essentially trivial on current UNIX-ish systems.
+The following command is sufficient on supported platforms.

+    $ c++ -std=c++14 -I. -UNDEBUG *.cc etc/main.cc -o ici

-## Building with make and dcc
+## Building ICI with make and dcc

 The supported build system for ICI uses GNU `make` and my compiler driver program, `dcc`.
 You likely already have GNU `make` or know where to get it.
+Installing `dcc` is straight forward.

 ### Install `dcc`

-`dcc` is open source (licensed under the GNU GPL v2) and available from [http://github.com/atrn/dcc](http://github.com/atrn/dcc). `dcc` is written in Go and installation requires Go be installed.
-Some platforms do this via their package manager otherwise Go can be obtained via [golang.org](http://golang.org/).
+`dcc` is open source (licensed under the GNU GPL v2) and available from [http://github.com/atrn/dcc](http://github.com/atrn/dcc). `dcc` is written in Go and installation requires Go be installed (some platforms do this via their package manager otherwise Go can be obtained via [golang.org](http://golang.org/)).
 Installation is straight forward.
 Follow their instructions.

-Assuming a conventional Go installation (i.e. you followed the instructions), installing `dcc` is done the command,
+Assuming a conventional Go installation (i.e. you followed the instructions), installing `dcc` is done with the command,

     $ go get github.com/atrn/dcc

-By default `go get` will install the binary under your _$GOPATH_, which is `~/go/bin` if not defined otherwise I assume you know what you're doing and where to find the executable.
+By default `go get` will install the binary under your _$GOPATH_ or `~/go/bin` by default.
+If you've set _$GOPATH_ I assume you know what you're doing and where the `dcc` executable resides.

-### Build ICI
+### Build

-With `dcc` installed building ICI is done using `make,
+With `dcc` installed building ICI is done via `make`,

     $ make

-`make` is used to _direct_ the build process, `dcc` runs the compilation, linking and library creation.
+`make` _directs_ the build process and invokes `dcc` for compilation, linking and library creation.

 To configure the build process the `Makefile` can be edited to set installation locations and other variables.

-The makefile is quite simple (`dcc` does the real work).
+The makefile is quite simple (since `dcc` does the real work) and commented.

-## Building manually

-Building a static version of ici is essentially trivial on current UNIX-ish systems.
-The following command builds a static executable,

-    $ c++ -std=c++14 -I. -UNDEBUG *.cc etc/main.cc -o ici

-The `etc` directory contains a number of Makefiles that use this approach.
+### Targets and macros

+Typically development workflows are supported by make targets and macros.
+Some common operations are shown below:

+Build a standalone executable,

+    $ make build=exe

+Build a static library, `libici.a`, with the `ici` executable linked against that library.

+    $ make build=lib

+Build a dynamic library, e.g. `libici.so`, and an `ici` executable linked against that library.

+    $ make build=dll

+Clean up files generated by the build.

+    $ make clean

+Build using debug options.

+    $ make debug

-### Platform configuration
+## Platform configuration

-More control over the configuration is available by setting the `CONFIG_FILE` macro to the name of a header file that defines the interpreter's configuration.
-The file named by `CONFIG_FILE` is included by the standard header file `fwd.h`.
-If `CONFIG_FILE` is not set `fwd.h` automatically selects a file for the host.
+More control over the configuration is available by setting the `CONFIG_FILE` macro to the, quoted, name of a header file that defines the interpreter's configuration.

+The file named by `CONFIG_FILE` is included by the `fwd.h` header file (which is included by all ici source files).
+If `CONFIG_FILE` is not set `fwd.h` selects a file for the host if it can determine it.

-The per-system configuration header files are located in the `conf` directory.
+The standard _conf_ header files are located in the `conf` directory.

-## CMakeLists.txt
+## Installation

-The `CMakeLists.txt` is very basic but works to compile a standalone interpreter executable.
-The CMakeFile doesn't do the same things the Makefile does (DLL vs static lib, creating ici.h, installing) but of course it could with sufficient _cmake-ing_.
-However I have **no** plans to that _cmake-ing_.
-I'm happy enough with the make and dcc.
-Contributions will be gladly accepted however.

-Using `cmake` an interpreter can be built via a the command,

-    $ cmake -BBUILD -H. && make -CBUILD

-Adjust build options can be done at generation time by setting cmake variables on the command line or by editing the cmake's settings _cache_ (either manually or by using the ccmake tool) and re-generating build files.
+Installing requires copying the executable somewhere and copying the _core_ `.ici` files to a _lib_ directory.

+- `ici` -> _$(dest)/bin/ici_
+- `ici-core*.ici` -> _$(dest)/lib/ici_

+If an ici library was built, static or dynamic, that is copied to a _lib_ directory and the `ici.h` header file to the `include` directory along with another header, `icistr-setup.h`.